icplana/moviesAPIAssembler/README.md

 In branch MVCWithMongoose you find will find the connection with MongoDB by Atlas using mongoose

-In branch MVCWithMongoose you find will find the connection with MongoDB by Atlas using prisma
+In branch MVCWithPrisma you find will find the connection with MongoDB by Atlas using prisma

-In branch MVCWithMongoose you find will find the connection with sql by Neon tech using prisma
+In branch prisma_with_sql you find will find the connection with sql by Neon tech using prisma

 To switch between branches I recommend to download the full repository (all branches) and to use the command "git checkout <branchName>"

+Its recomended to install dependencies when you switch branch.

+To run the server: npm run dev